*Note: this is the 7th post in our series on thriving in the content tornado. Previous posts focused on:

 When most people talk about multichannel or omnichannel distribution, they usually mean “don’t forget about mobile”.
 And when they talk about rich media, images and video come to mind.
 But these are just the tip of the iceberg.

 On the distribution side, omnichannel is much broader than addressing different screen sizes.
-Every output channel – from every social network to every mobile app, CRM, ERP, packaging system, and product information systems – has its own requirements.
+Every output channel – from every social network to every mobile app, CRM, ERP, packaging development process, and product information systems – has its own requirements.
 Not just sizes and resolutions, but also related information.
 As an example, delivering a movie to Google Play requires a particularly-formatted information file with almost 200 different data types like name, credits, artwork, trailers, descriptions, administrative rights, and many, many more.
 As I just talked about in my first blog of this series, a master TV commercial has a lot of rights complexity before you even consider output channels.

 When your content probably ends up in 100 or 1,000 different places – most of which you aren’t even aware of because it takes several hops to get there – you have to look beyond what’s available out of the box, and ensure that adding or changing distribution points to your content system is a cinch.